HL7/US-Core/input/pagecontent/general-requirements.md

 - `Practitioner.identifier.use`
 - `Patient.active`

 Implementers **SHOULD** review the "Key Elements Tab" on the US Core profile pages.
-This view lists all the Must Support and the modifier elements for a profile, as demonstrated in the figure below.
+This view lists all the Must Support and modifier elements for a profile, as demonstrated in the figure below.

  {% include img.html img="modifier-element-view.png" caption="Figure 5: Modifier Elements Listed in Key Element View" %}